Example. To use this program, please create a folder called "source" in the same directory as the program executable. You can add files to it.

 VB.NET program that uses ZipFile

 Notes, add reference.
-You may need to add a reference in Visual Studio before you begin.
+You may need to add a reference in Visual Studio.
 Go to Add Reference and select System.IO.Compression.FileSystem.
-ZipFile was not in the older versions of the .NET Framework.
+ZipFile was not in the older versions of .NET.

 Compression levels.
 The Optimal compression level helps reduce the size of the archive.
 But Optimal will likely cause the program to slow down.